 This project worked with an initial group of partner agencies in Finland, Greece, Italy, Latvia, Ireland, Poland, Spain and the UK, and was tasked with piloting the Healthy Stadia concept with stadia in a cross-section of European countries and developing suitable guidance documentation to further the future roll out healthy promotion activities.

-One of the key activities for the European programme was a benchmark of current practice concerning Healthy Stadia initiatives across Europe.
-Following an initial literature review, in March 2008 a questionnaire enquiring into the stadium’s age, ownership, capacity and range of ‘healthy’ initiatives was disseminated by European project partners for an 8 month period, resulting in returns from 10 different countries, representing over 12 different sports, the results of which were published in Health Promotion International.
+One of the key activities for the European programme was benchmarking of current practices across Europe.
+Following an initial literature review, in March 2008 a questionnaire was disseminated by European project partners enquiring about the stadium’s age, ownership, capacity and range of ‘healthy’ initiatives.
+The results of this survey were published in Health Promotion International.

-Building on this initial evidence base a Healthy Stadia ‘Toolkit’ was developed, providing users with a walk-through of the basic steps needed to roll out Healthy Stadia initiatives, such as putting an action plan together, locating partners, evaluation and mainstreaming of healthy initiatives, which was supported by a host of case studies drawn together from stadia participating in the Programme.
+Building on this initial evidence base a Healthy Stadia ‘Toolkit’ was developed, providing users with a walk-through of how to adopt the Healthy Stadia concept, identify and address priority areas and work with local partners.
+This toolkit was supported by a host of case studies drawn together from stadia participating in the programme.

 Many of the initial ideas generated from the original research programme have been developed further by Healthy Stadia.
 This includes our range of support for stadium operators.
 Click the images below to access support around no smoking policies, promoting walking and cycling and offering fresh and healthy food at stadia.